Abstraction-Refinement Based Optimal Control with Regular Objectives: Implementation

 \section{Implementation}

 Algorithm \ref{alg:refinement} and \ref{alg:2player} are implemented in the tool $\optcar$ in Python 2.7.
-A Python package, NetworkX, is used to represent the graph structures that arise in solving Algorithm \ref{alg:2player}, and the Parma Polyhedra Library \cite{BagnaraHZ08SCP} is used to represent the polyhedral sets that arise in the gridding and to solve the linear program problem that arises in the weight computation. $\optcar$ is tested on a piecewise linear system on a MacBook Pro 8.2, 4 core Intel Core i7 processor with speed 2200 Hz, and 8GB RAM.
+A Python package, NetworkX, is used to represent the graph structures that arise in solving Algorithm \ref{alg:2player}, and the Parma Polyhedra Library \cite{BagnaraHZ08SCP} is used to represent the polyhedral sets that arise in the gridding and to solve the linear program problem that arises in the weight computation. $\optcar$ is tested on a linear dynamical system and a piecewise linear system on a MacBook Pro 8.2, 4 core Intel Core i7 processor with speed 2200 Hz, and 8GB RAM.